thirdlawtechnologies/mathkernel/README.md

 ## Authors

 This application was vibe-coded using ChatGPT5.1 by Christian Schafmeister over five days starting on Nov 23 2025.
+I implemented an application like this 25 years ago in Mathematica and it drives me crazy everytime I have to get it working again to make changes.
+We implemented Cando (https://github.com/cando-developers/cando.git) and Clasp (https://github.com/clasp-developers/clasp.git).
+Cando is a Common Lisp implementation to write complex molecular modelling code.
+Why?
+Because if you are going to write software to build molecules you should write it in the language of the universe (lisp).
+Also - Python sucks.

 I started with a $20/month OpenAI account and things started very nicely but after a day I noticed that ChatGPT was running out of steam and starting to ping-pong between approaches and forgetting that